gucino/tsigoloib/README.md

 Qoute from [official website](https://www.tensorflow.org/tutorials/generative/deepdream): "DeepDream is an experiment that visualizes the patterns learned by a neural network.
 Similar to when a child watches clouds and tries to interpret random shapes, DeepDream over-interprets and enhances the patterns it sees in an image.
 The idea in DeepDream is to choose a layer (or layers) and maximize the "loss" in a way that the image increasingly "excites" the layers.
 Normally, loss is a quantity you wish to minimize via gradient descent.
 In DeepDream, you will maximize this loss via gradient ascent"

-Every collection incorperate the idea of deep dreaming by passing the original image/file through pre-trained model randomly choosen from variety of [pre-trained model list](https://keras.io/api/applications/#available-models) with randomly selected layer(s) to create dream like image of the original image using DeepDreaming.py
+Every collection incorperate the idea of deep dreaming by passing the original image created from Blender through pre-trained model randomly choosen from variety of [pre-trained model bucket](https://keras.io/api/applications/#available-models) with randomly selected layer(s) to create dream like image of the original image using DeepDreaming.py

 ```python
 #get images in the original folder